Karinza38/GeoFun/source/continents/europe.rst

 --------------

 **License plate**
-    - No blue strip on the left, but a flag on the left and another symbol on the right.
+    - Not "european" license plate (i.e no blue strip on the left), but a flag on the left and another symbol on the right.

+**Road signs**
+    - Yellow pedestrian crossings.
+    - Back side of (circular?) signs have a "cross".

 **Google car**
     - Low camera